Ohio manufacturing company facing more than $1.2 million in proposed penalties after worker got caught in machine

 FOSTORIA, Ohio — A vinyl tile manufacturing company in Ohio, employing 200 workers, is facing over $1.2 million in penalties after a worker was caught in a machine, according to a release from the U.S. Department of Labor.

-Inspectors with the Occupational Safety and Health Administration were sent to Fosteria to inspect the NOX US LLC plant after a worker was severely injured last April.
+Inspectors with the Occupational Safety and Health Administration were sent to Fostoria to inspect the NOX US LLC plant after a worker was severely injured last April.

 According to the DOL, the worker’s finger was first caught in a rotating spindle on a plastic winding machine and then their body was pulled around the machine’s spindle.
 The worker had been on the job for six weeks and sustained multiple injuries.